VISIT OUR ART STORE ▶

 Tulips with Iridescent medium

-As I paint, I see the sparkles move and settle into the paper—a satisfying thing to watch!
-I love how it turns a standard flower into something magical.
+As they paint, they see the sparkles move and settle into the paper—a satisfying thing to watch!
+They love how it turns a standard flower into something magical.

 The shimmering effect